awwad/uptane/demo/README_webfrontend.md

 ## Starting the Web Frontend
 The other services and the web frontend need to be in sync.
-I will provide instructions here as if none of them are running, but the important point is that if the Director Repo or Image Repo are restarted, you'll need to perform step 4 if the Director Repo is restarted, and steps 4 and 5 if the Image Repo is restarted.
-(More detailed conditionals can be written out, but in short: if services restart, start this list over.)
+I will provide instructions here as if none of them are running.
-1. Start director repo, image repo, and timeserver via console (Windows 1-3), as normal per the demo instructions in the Uptane readme.
+1. Start Director Repo, Image Repo, and Timeserver via console (Windows 1-3), as normal per the demo instructions in the [Uptane readme](../blob/develop/README.md).
-2. Start the web frontend: python3 web2py.py -a 'admin-password' -c server.crt -k server.key -i 127.0.0.1 -p 8000
+2. Start the web frontend:
+    `python3 web2py.py -a 'admin-password' -c server.crt -k server.key -i 127.0.0.1 -p 8000`
     - Note that this needs to be somewhere where Uptane is installed.
 For example, if Uptane is installed in a virtual environment, then source that virtual environment before running this command.
 3. Open the web frontend in a browser, in two instances, one in private browsing (Or you can use two different browsers.), so that you can log in as two separate users simultaneously:
     - https://localhost:8000/UPTANE/default/index